No More Derealization: How to Permanently Recover From Dissociative Anxiety

 The Only Way To Permanently Overcome Derealization and Depersonalization

 - Logically think back to all the times that you've felt intensely derealized in public or in another scary situation.
 You felt like you were falling down a slippery slope and about to be sucked into a cartoon show, but that level of insanity never happened, right?
 You were always fine.
-The worst it gets is thinking "this is weird and horrible, I want this feeling to go away".
-The panic attacks only happen when you indulge yourself and let yourself fall deeper into that thought.
+The worst it gets is thinking "this is weird and unpleasant, I want this feeling to go away".
+The panic attacks only happen when you indulge yourself and let yourself fall deeper in that direction.
 Direct yourself away from panic each time.
-I've done it at my worst and so can you
+I've done it at my worst and so can you.

-- STOP thinking that you need to "assess" whether reality appears normal or strange each day.
+- Stop thinking that you need to 'assess' whether reality appears normal or strange each day.
 This is exactly the kind of thinking that obsessive people like us fall into, but all it will do is worsen the situation.
-Remember, derealization is something you experience only because you're so strangely worried about whether things are "real or not".
+Remember, derealization is only something you chronically experience because you're so strangely worried about whether things are 'real' or not.

 - However reality looks, you need to just go with the flow.
 Tell yourself "reality just is, it isn't fixed".
 Something that really helped me was to think "if I were stoned right now, I wouldn't be scared, I'd be enjoying the altered reality".
 And, when people are stoned, they get by fine in public, just walking alone at their own pace immersed in their own perception of the world.
-You can do the same in your dissociated state!
-Nothing bad happens.
+You can do the same in your dissociated state, as nothing bad will ever happen.

-- Realise you are alone in your feelings, but instead of finding that scary, use it to motivate you to chill, and to stop obsessing over the pessimistic thoughts that I've addressed in this article.
-Nobody can tell you that you're okay.
-You need to feel it for yourself by relaxing and realizing that 1. the derealization doesn't hurt you and that 2. after time, you create new pathways away from the unhealthy fixation on reality and it actually goes away (often quickly).
+- Realize you are alone in your feelings, but instead of finding that scary, use it to motivate you to relax, and to stop feeding existential, spiritual or nihilistic thoughts.
+Nobody telling you that you're okay will magic this state away.
+You need to feel it for yourself by remembering that 1. the derealization doesn't hurt you and that 2. after time, you create new pathways away from the unhealthy fixation on reality and it actually goes away (often quickly).

-- Stop thinking of it as "my derealization problem".
+- Stop thinking of it as your 'derealization issue'.
 That introduces the false notion that you're either in sober reality OR you're in some dreamlike trance, when it's quite the contrary.
-As I've explained, reality isn't ever the same, so it can't be "right" or "wrong" in this way.
-It's just a big spectrum and we all experience the same life situations in very different ways, due to food, caffeine, emotion, fear etc. Stop yourself stepping out of the house and thinking "today it's either going to be normal or scary dream state", since that is obviously not going to help you forget about this issue.
+As I've explained, reality isn't ever the same, so it can't be 'right' or 'wrong' in this way.
+It's just a wide spectrum and we all experience the same moments in very different ways, due to food, caffeine, emotion, fear etc. Stop yourself stepping out of the house and thinking "today it's either going to be normal or scary dream state", since that is going to make recovery impossible.

 DPDR Rule: Quit Coffee, and Start Drinking Matcha Green Tea